 The reality of these dangers was recently demonstrated by North Korea and the A.Q.
 Khan network.
-International Atom-

-Anatoly S. Diyakov on the global nuclear future ic Energy Agency (IAEA) Director General Mohamed ElBaradei has said that the fuel cycle is the "Achilles heel" of the nonproliferation system.8
+International AtomThe nuclear "renaissance": a Russian view Anatoly S. Diyakov on the global nuclear future ic Energy Agency (IAEA) Director General Mohamed ElBaradei has said that the fuel cycle is the "Achilles heel" of the nonproliferation system.8